Inc33/huandu.github.io/_posts/2014-05-29-redmine-ldap-integration-with-slapd.md

 	Attributes
 		Login attribute:     cn
-		Firstname attribute: givenName
+		First name attribute: givenName
-		Lastname attribute:  sn
+		Last name attribute:  sn
 		Email attribute:     mail

 Some notes:

 * `ou=users` part may need to be changed.
 I write it because I put all redmine users under the `ou=users` directory.
-* `gidNumber=501` part means all users in a groud which gid is 501 are valid for redmine.
+* `gidNumber=501` part means all users in a group which gid is 501 are valid for redmine.
 As I cannot make `memberOf` query work with `slapd`, I use gid number directly as a workaround.